-In the second set of baseline simulations, the closed wild population is assumed to be initially poorly adapted to the external environment, by setting θ=20 and keeping initial ZHARD at its reference value of 0.
+In the second set of baseline simulations, the closed wild population was assumed to be initially poorly adapted to the external environment, by setting θ=20 and keeping initial ZHARD at its reference value of 0.
 Such a situation could occur if the population experienced a sudden step change in the selective environment, or if it were introduced to a new environment to which it is not pre-adapted (Gomulkiewicz and Holt 1995; Kardos and Luikart 2021).
 WMAX is fixed at 0.63, such that expected RPS would be greater than 1 in the absence of maladaptation (θ=0) but less than 1 in the presence of maladaptation (θ=20).
-Thus, the population will initially decline in this scenario but gradually recover towards K as ZHARD evolves towards the new optimum, provided extinction does not occur in the interim, i.e., evolutionary rescue.
-During the period when RPS<1, no soft selection should occur as everyone gets a spawning slot, but as RPS recovers to >1, soft selection will kick back in.
+Thus, the population initially declined in this scenario but gradually recovered towards K as ZHARD evolved towards the new optimum, provided extinction does not occur in the interim, i.e., evolutionary rescue.
+During the period when RPS<1, no soft selection should occur as all individuals gets a spawning slot, but as RPS recovers to >1, soft selection is once again manifested.

-One-off intrusion scenarios
+AcuteAcute intrusion scenarios

-One-off intrusion simulations set 1:
+AcuteAcute intrusion simulations set 1:

 Here, we assume that the wild population remains closed to intrusion for the first 20 generations, with WMAX = 0.58 and h2initial = 0.25.
-Thus, there is some reproductive excess absent any intrusion, with ~550 recruits competing for 500 spawning slots each generation and RPS≈1.1.
-At generation 21, a one-off intrusion event occurs wherein 500 foreign/domesticated fish intrude just prior to spawning.
+Thus, there is some reproductive excess, with ~550 recruits competing for 500 spawning slots each generation and RPS≈1.1.
+At generation 21, an acute acuteintrusion event occurs wherein 500 foreign/domesticated fish intrude just prior to spawning.
 The total number of fish competing for spawning slots thus becomes ~1050, and soft selection intensifies accordingly.
-From generation 21 onwards, all fish are “locals” in the sense of being locally born, but many will be of mixed ancestry.
+From generation 21 onwards, all fish are “locals” in the sense of being locally bred, but many will be of mixed ancestry.
 The intruders are assumed to be maladapted to the local environmental conditions, such that ZHARDintruders<ZHARDlocals.
 This was achieved by setting pHARDintruders=0.25 and pHARDlocals=0.75, such that ZHARDintruders was 30 units less than ZHARDlocals, corresponding to a difference of approximately 4.5 phenotypic standard deviations.

 Three scenarios are explored: (1) intruders are competitively inferior to locals (ZSOFTintruders<ZSOFT(locals)); (2) intruders are competitively equal to locals (ZSOFTintruders=ZSOFT(locals)); and (3) intruders are competitively superior to locals (ZSOFTintruders>ZSOFT(locals)).
 This was achieved by varying pSOFT for intruders relative to locals: in scenario 1, pSOFTintruders=0.4 and pSOFTlocals=0.6; in scenario 2, pSOFTintruders=pSOFTlocals=0.5; and in scenario 3, pSOFTintruders=0.6 and pSOFTlocals=0.4.
 With this parameterisation, ZSOFTintruders was 12 units lower than ZSOFTlocals at the time of intrusion in scenario 1 (intruders competitively inferior), and 12 units higher in scenario 3 (intruders competitively superior).
 This corresponded to an absolute difference in trait means of ~1.6 phenotypic standard deviations.

-One-off intrusion simulations set 2:
+AcuteAcute intrusion simulations set 2: